THE BIG DISABILITY GROUP

 The Big Disability Group became a registered charity on 23rd February 2018.

-The Big Disability Group are hosting our fourth annual Information and Support Open Day and this time we are going even bigger again!
+The Big Disability Group are hosting our sixth annual Information and Support Open Day and this time we are going even bigger again!

 This time we are bringing together at least 50 local groups and organisations under one roof, every one of them offering support and activities for people with disabilities in West Dunbartonshire or Glasgow.

 The open day is a great way to raise awareness of what is available in our area and we hope it will prove useful to as many people as possible, not just people with disabilities but their carers, support workers and anyone working in social care.